brian91292/EnhancedStreamChat/README.md

   - This also includes full Unicode Support!
 This means you can enjoy the chat in any language!

 # Dependencies
 Enhanced Twitch Chat depends on [CustomUI](https://github.com/brian91292/BeatSaberCustomUI/releases), and [StreamCore](https://github.com/brian91292/StreamCore/releases).
-Make sure to install them, or Enhanced Twitch Chat won't work!
+Make sure to install them, or Enhanced Stream Chat won't work!

 # Installation
 Copy EnhancedStreamChat.dll to your Beat Saber\Plugins folder, and install all of its dependencies.
 That's it!